 Via: The Atlantic & Youtube

-Have you ever eaten wasabi?
-Edwin Lee begins this article in The Atlantic, who writes (“The Truth About Wasabi;” March 18, 2019) that most of us who think that we are eating wasabi with our sushi are truly not:
+Have you ever eaten wasabi with your sushi?
+Unlikely, says Edwin Lee in an article (“The Truth About Wasabi;” March 18, 2019) for The Atlantic, writing that most of us who think we are eating wasabi with our sushi are truly not; Lee says:

 The reason boils down to supply and demand.
 Authentic wasabi, known as Wasabia japonica, is the most expensive crop in the world to grow.
 The temperamental semiaquatic herb, native to the mountain streams of central Japan, is notoriously difficult to cultivate.
 Once planted, it takes several years to harvest; even then, it doesn’t germinate unless conditions are perfect.
 Grated wasabi root loses its flavor within 15 minutes.Now that this has been clarified, the next question is where one can find the real thing, i.e., authentic wasabi.
 In North America, for example, you can order from Pacific Coast Wasabi Ltd., Vancouver, BC, which says on its site that the “[f]resh sawa-quality rhizomes grown in Washington state are not harvested until after your order is received.”
 The cost for 250 grams is $100.
 If you really want the authentic thing, and you can afford it, then it is likely worth the cost.

 And the difference between fake and authentic wasabi is tangible; one site, Atlas Obscura puts it as follows: